-Before you replicate a VM from a non-Azure hypervisor, verify that the source VM meets the requirements for non-endorsed distributions.
-This verification is important because Linux VMs that are based on an endorsed distribution of Microsoft Azure have the prerequisites that enable them to run on Azure, but VMs that originate from other hypervisors might not.
+Before you auto recover a VM from a non-Azure hypervisor, verify that the source VM meets the requirements for non-endorsed distributions.
+This verification is important because Linux VMs that are based on an endorsed distribution of Azure have the prerequisites that enable them to run on Azure, but VMs that originate from other hypervisors might not.
 For more information, see Information for Non-Endorsed Distributions.

 VMs that are encrypted on AWS are created as VMs with no encryption on Azure.